aishmam1999/pjain24/Cloud Computing/ITMO-544/Week-2/questions.md

 ### 4. Sometimes a master server does not reply with an answer but instead replies with where the answer can be found.
 What are the benefits of this method?

-The master server replies with a list of which machines have the data.
 The main benefit is the master server does not become overleaded due to receiving and relaying huge datasets.

 ### 5. Section 1.4 describes a distributed file system, including an example of how reading terabytes of data would work.
 How would writing terabytes of data work?